 The African Dwarf frog spends all their time in the water unless they are forced on land to migrate.
 In nature, they enjoy living in streams and ponds with fish.
 In captivity, they do well in 5-gallon aquariums full of water and plants, as they will only come up to the surface for air.
 They can live peacefully with some fish too.

 These brightly colored frogs look like cherry tomatoes and can grow to be anywhere from 2 to 4 inches long.
-When living in captivity, the Tomato frog likes to burrow and climb during the day.
+When living in captivity, the Tomato Frog likes to burrow and climb during the day.
 They can deal with occasional handling but prefer to be left alone.
-These frogs typically live for about 10 years if taken well care of.
+These frogs typically live for about 10 years if taken care of well.

 These cool little frogs look like they are fluorescent, with a black body that features bright green or blue markings.
 These bright colors glow to warn predators away.
 If predators get too close, the frog’s poison glands jump into action.
 Due to their poisonous characteristics, these frogs shouldn’t be handled by the inexperienced.
 However, their active nature makes them great observation pets for beginners!

 The bright red eyes are what draws people to these adorable frogs.
 They have lime green bodies with blue markings and bright orange, unwebbed feet.
 The Red-Eyed Tree Frog can live with others of the same species if their habitat is large.
 Their habitat should include plenty of tree branches and leaves to climb on.
 They are a little harder to care for than most others on our list, but if care requirements are adhered to, even beginners can help these little froggies thrive.